 What does the test measure?

-- Qualitative: Qualitative hCG tests give a positive or negative result depending on the presence or absence of hCG in the sample.
+- Qualitative: These hCG tests give a positive or negative result depending on the presence or absence of hCG in the sample.
 Qualitative tests can be done using either a blood or urine sample.
 This type of testing is done most often to confirm a pregnancy.

 When should I get a pregnancy test?

 A pregnancy test is most commonly done when you believe you may be pregnant.
 Testing may detect a pregnancy as soon as 10 days after conception.
 The accuracy of pregnancy tests usually increases if taken at least one to two weeks after a missed menstrual period.